xmidt-org/docs/content/docs/wrp/simple-messages.md

 Name | Description
 -----|--------------
-msg_type | The message type for the request-response.  (**SHALL** be 3.) source | The device_id name of the device originating the request or response (i.e. dns:tr1d1um.example.net for inbound messages). dest | The device_id name of the target device of the request or response (i.e. mac:112233445566/config for inbound messages). device_id | The canonical device ID (i.e. mac:112233445566) involved in this envelope.
-It defers from source or dest in that no further parsing is required to extract the ID from the value. content_type | (optional) The media type of the payload.
+msg_type | The message type for the request-response.  (**SHALL** be 3.) source | The locator information of the creator of the request or response (i.e. dns:tr1d1um.example.net for inbound messages). dest | The locator information of the target device of the request or response (i.e. mac:112233445566/config for inbound messages). device_id | The canonical device ID (i.e. mac:112233445566) that this message is related to.
+It differs from source or dest in that no further parsing is required to extract the ID from various fields. content_type | (optional) The media type of the payload.
 If not specified on inbound messages, `application/octet-stream` is used as default. accept | (optional) The media type accepted in the response. transaction_uuid | The transaction key for the request and response.
 The requester may have several outstanding transactions, but must ensure that each transaction is unique per destination.
 This **SHOULD** be a UUID, but the web router **SHALL** NOT validate this data.
 The web router **SHALL** treat this data as opaque.